-Advances of loans to third parties and the interest received from such loans generally represent the Fixed Return Investment made by us and the corresponding return, respectively.
-Please refer to the paragraphs headed "Description of principal components of our results of operations - Other income and gains" and "Discussion on certain financial position items - Prepayments, other receivables and other assets" in this section for details.
+Advances of loans to third parties and the interest received from such loans generally represented the Fixed Return Investment made by us and the corresponding return, respectively.
+Please refer to the paragraphs headed "Description of principal components of our results of operations - Other income and gains" and "Discussion on certain financial position items - Prepayment, other receivables and other assets" in this section for details.

-For FY2018, our net cash generated from investing activities was approximately RMB27.9 million, primarily reflecting the receipt of repayment of our Fixed Return Investment in TV Series F. Such amount was partially offset by the advance of loans to an Independent Third Party of approximately RMB5.3 million.
+For FY2018, our net cash generated from investing activities was approximately RMB27.9 million, primarily reflecting the receipt of repayment of our Fixed Return Investment of approximately RMB30.2 million.
+Such amount was partially offset by the advance of loans to an independent third party of approximately RMB5.3 million.

-For FY2017, our net cash used in investing activities was approximately RMB19.5 million, primarily reflecting our Fixed Return Investment in Pear Blossom (又是一春梨花白) and TV Series F of approximately RMB20.2 million.
+For FY2017, our net cash used in investing activities was approximately RMB19.5 million, primarily reflecting our Fixed Return Investment of approximately RMB20.2 million.
 Such amount was partially offset by the receipt of investment return from and overdue interest as penalty income on our Fixed Return Investment.

-For FY2016, our net cash used in investing activities was approximately RMB7.2 million, primarily reflecting our Fixed Return Investment in Super Father-In-Law & Son-In-Law (超級翁婿) of approximately RMB7.5 million.
+For FY2016, our net cash used in investing activities was approximately RMB7.2 million, primarily reflecting our Fixed Return Investment of approximately RMB7.5 million.